Accessing and processing geophysical data

 Accessing and processing geophysical data can be a complex and time consuming task.
 Apart from the sheer volume of data, the different systems collecting data use different conventions, formats and file types.
 In order to access this data, researchers may need to learn to use a number of systems.
 This means a lot of research time is taken up just processing the data.

 A cloud-based 'laboratory'

-We developed a flexible and accessible 'virtual laboratory' that allows geophysicists to easily access and quickly process earth science data from many sources.
+In collaboration with Geoscience Australia and the National Computational Infrastructure, we developed a flexible and accessible 'virtual laboratory' that allows geophysicists to easily access and quickly process earth science data from many sources.

 The cloud-based Virtual Geophysics Laboratory (VGL) is a workflow portal that provides access to data and observations from state and territory geological surveys and other sources through a mapping interface (similar to Google Maps).
 The VGL: